Information and forms (Article 19-A)

 - 1. The corresponding Commissioner’s Regulations for 19-A can be found in Part 6.
 Article 19-A has furthered highway safety by creating standards for the qualification of bus drivers.
 While not all bus carriers are subject to 19-A, some of the most common carriers that are regulated are those that have New York State Department of Transportation authority and those that transport school-aged children for academic purposes.

-- 2. Individuals who have been certified by the Department of Motor Vehicles (DMV) administer the examinations for the last three items on this list.
+- 2. Individuals who have been certified by the Department of Motor Vehicles (DMV) administers the examinations for the last three items on this list.
 These individuals are called Certified Examiners and are qualified through the Bus Driver Unit (BDU).
 They are required to keep a good driving record and take periodic refresher courses to maintain their certification.